 Although the rooftop Shoreditch Sky Terrace Bar bar was closed during my stay due to inclement weather, a quick peek through the glass door was all I needed to determine that this would be a fantastic place for a rooftop drink in summer with views overlooking the Shoreditch Town Hall and surrounding area.
 I was informed that several suites have their own private walkway giving direct access to the rooftop bar.
 Perfect for those who want to spend balmy summer evenings enjoying the roof terrace and retire with only a few steps to their comfy king size beds.

-For dining options the hotel offers breakfast, lunch and dinner in the Judge and Jury restaurant.
+For dining options, the hotel offers breakfast, lunch and dinner in the Judge and Jury restaurant.
 Light snacks are also available in the bar areas.
 For those who cannot simple tear themselves away from the comfort of their hotel rooms, room service is available too.
 At the time of my stay, the Judge and Jury restaurant wasn’t open for dinner, however, eating breakfast in the gloriously restored old courtroom was such a treat.
 The wood panelling, the conservatory-like roof, and the amazing art-deco style chandelier captivated my attention.
 The breakfast offering was good and in keeping with the size of the hotel.
-There were a selection of hot dishes made to order from the menu along with a continental breakfast buffet.
+There was a selection of hot dishes made to order from the menu along with a continental breakfast buffet.
 The filter coffee was endless and the Eggs Florentine that I ordered were tasty.
-The perfect way to start a busy day of meetings or sight seeing.
+The perfect way to start a busy day of meetings or sightseeing.

-The room came with all the standard amenities one expects nowadays of a luxury hotel such as tea/coffee making facilities, robes, slippers, hairdryer etc. Hotel guests staying in the suite are automatically provided with free internet and wifi, and the service was good and internet speed fast.
+The room came with all the standard amenities one expects nowadays of a luxury hotel such as tea/coffee making facilities, robes, slippers, hairdryer etc. Hotel guests staying in the suite are automatically provided with free internet and wifi, and the service was good and the internet speed fast.
 Guests can also utilise a smartphone called Handy – a free travel companion whereby guests can stay connected with family, friends and the hotel itself.
 The Handy service is absolutely free and offers unlimited local and international calls (terms & conditions apply), unlimited mobile internet, an indispensable city guide, exclusive discounts and offers, hotel information and bookings.
 My stay was too short to utilise this service, however, I think its a great value-add for guests.

 The bathroom was also spacious and completely separate from the bedroom/suite area.
 The walk-in shower was covered from floor to ceiling in grey marble, which was a nice feature throughout the rest of the bathroom.
 Plenty of white towels and bath sheets were provided, although a small face flannel would have been handy for guests.
 The bathroom toiletries came in colourful packaging with the word ‘Guilty’ blazed on the front.
 Whilst all the toiletries had a pleasantly strong masculine scent, this could be disconcerting for anyone with more feminine, floral olfactory tastes.
-The hotel in-room directory continued to pay homage to the buildings past with headings like Custodians (extension numbers), Bread & Water – traditional rations served in the clink (dining options), Relaxed Sentence (treatments, pool, steam & sauna, fitness centre), and Cell Support Officers (house keeping).
+The hotel in-room directory continued to pay homage to the buildings past with headings like Custodians (extension numbers), Bread & Water – traditional rations served in the clink (dining options), Relaxed Sentence (treatments, pool, steam & sauna, fitness centre), and Cell Support Officers (housekeeping).

 If you happen to be staying at the hotel during the week or over the weekend, there are plenty of restaurants, coffee shops and markets in the Shoreditch area.
-The hotel is a short 10 minute walk to the bustling, colourful Sunday flower market on Columbia Road.
+The hotel is a short 10-minute walk to the bustling, colourful Sunday flower market on Columbia Road.
 Those looking for a more stylish shopping option than the grit and grime of Brick Lane, head to Redchurch Street where you will find stylish independent clothing stores, coffee shops, homewares, cafes and restaurants.
 Also, around the corner from Redchurch Street is BOXPARK Shoreditch – a shipping container pop-up mall where you can eat, shop and drink – with local and international arts, fashion and lifestyle stores and all types of cuisines on offer.
 Plenty to see and do, and live like a Londoner or Shoreditch local.

 The Courthouse Hotel Shoreditch is a great hotel option if you are wanting to stay away from the London tourist areas and experience the grandeur of an old courthouse, all whilst exploring the more grittier, urban side of London life.
 The hotel staff were very attentive, friendly and willing to offer 5-star stellar customer service to guests without even being asked.
 With plenty of independent shops, cafes and bars to explore in Shoreditch, the Courthouse Hotel is in the perfect location and offers a luxurious respite at the end of the day (or night) from the bustling, eccentric hipster vibe of Shoreditch.